 This booklet allows me the opportunity to give some important information about our class.
 Please take the time to read about the routines and expectations of everyone in Flamingo Class.
-There will be a test at the end!

 I have also included some introductory information regarding our curriculum topics for the year.